mag-noise/magscreen/README.md

 Magnetic cleanliness screening is the process of determining the magnetic properties of various parts before they are added to instrumentation that measures magnetic fields.
-The properties of interest are the stray field and dipole moment.
+The properties of interest are an object's dipole moment and the stray field, a magnetic field an object generates that interferes with other magnetic sensors on a spacecraft.
+The stray field of an object is determined not just by the magnitude of an object's dipole moment, but it's orientation relative to regions of interest.
+To adequetly assume an object will not interfere with other magnetic sensors, its stray field must be under a certain threshold.
+This assumes the magnitude of a magnetic dipole moment is under a certain threshold, in the dipole's most aggressive orientation.

 Typically a full field characterization is unnecessary.
 A simple pass/fail measurement of the worst possible magnetic field distortion created by an object is typically good enough for instrument construction purposes.
+This software characterizes whether objects have suitably low stray magnetic fields at a certain distance by calculating the magnitude of magnetic dipole moment in an object, and measuring the stray field the object would generate when the dipole moment is in its most aggressive orientation.

 This software is intended for use with an apparatus that rotates the part to be screened at a constant rate while the 3-axis magnetic field is regularly sampled at 2-N locations in space near the part.  *Magscreen* was written using the [TwinLeaf VMR](https://github.com/twinleaf/tio-python) sensors for thier simple serial interface, though it easily could be adapted for other equipment.

+For further explanation and analysis, the authors refer you to:
+Dorman, C. J., Piker, C., & Miles, D. M. (2024).
+Automated static magnetic cleanliness screening for the TRACERS small-satellite mission.
+Geoscientific Instrumentation, Methods and Data Systems, 13(1), 43-50.

+Or contact:
+david-miles@uiowa.edu

 ## Screening Apparatus